Canon regular

-The Canons Regular of St. Augustine are Catholic priests who live in community under a rule (regula and κανών, kanon, in Greek) and are generally organised into religious orders, differing from both secular canons and other forms of religious life, such as clerics regular, designated by a partly similar terminology.
-As religious communities, they have laybrothers as part of the community.
+The Canons Regular are Catholic priests and religious brothers (canons) who live in community under a rule (regula and κανών, kanon, in Greek) and are generally organised into religious orders, differing from both secular canons and other forms of religious life, such as clerics regular, designated by a partly similar terminology.
+As religious communities, they have lay brothers as part of the community.
+Canons regular generally follow the Rule of Saint Augustine.

-At times, their Orders have been very popular: in England in the 12th century, there were more houses of canons (often referred to as an abbey or canonry) than monasteries of monks.
+At times, the life of canons regular has been very popular.
+In 12th-century England, there were more houses of canons (often referred to as an abbey or canonry) than monasteries of monks.

 Preliminary distinctions

 All canons regular are to be distinguished from secular canons who belong to a resident group of priests but who do not take public vows and are not governed in whatever elements of life they lead in common by a historical rule.
 One obvious place where such groups of priests are required is at a cathedral, where there were many Masses to celebrate and the Divine Office to be prayed together in community.
 Other groups were established at other churches which at some period in their history had been considered major churches, and (often thanks to particular benefactions) also in smaller centres.

 As a norm, canons regular live together in communities that take public vows.
 Their early communities took vows of common property and stability.
 As a later development, they now usually take the three public vows of chastity, poverty and obedience, although some orders or congregations of canons regular have retained the vow of stability.

 By 1125 hundreds of communities of canons had sprung up in Western Europe.
 Usually, they were quite independent of one another and varied in their ministries.
 For example, the Arrouaisians had restrained lifestyles along Cistercian lines, while the Premonstratensians were more austere.